JamesLoyd/Quoter/README.md

 ## Technical TODO
 - Wire up database and migrations :)
 - find a good # of quotes to store, pop off the last ones
-- restrict quotes to channels ?
+- restrict quotes to channels -- critical
-- restrict quotes to guild
+- restrict quotes to guild -- critical
 - handle images